Last updated on June 21st, 2019

 - It makes sense to first evaluate your skills rather than English proficiency.
 If your qualifications and experience don’t result in enough points, English proficiency alone would rarely be of any help.

-- English proficiency test can be re-taken and depends on individual’s efforts.
+- English proficiency test can be re-taken and depends on an individual’s efforts.
 This is not the case with skills assessment

 - Documents that you collect and organize for skills assessment are also helpful for visa application later on.